owlbarn/owlbarn.github.io/_sources/chapter/cgraph_intro.rst.txt

 Computation Graph
 =================================================

 This is not a tutorial on how to use the computation graph in Owl.
-Instead, what I will present is a bird's-eye view on how the computation graph is fitted into Owl's functor stack, and its implications on Owl's architecture design.
+Instead, what I will present is a bird's-eye view on how the computation graph is designed then fitted into Owl's functor stack, and its implications on the architecture of numerical systems.

 To motivate you to continue reading this article, you can try to run both `mnist_cnn.ml <https://github.com/owlbarn/owl/blob/master/examples/mnist_cnn.ml>`_ and `lazy_mnist.ml <https://github.com/owlbarn/owl/blob/master/examples/lazy_mnist.ml>`_ then compare their performance.
-Both Zoo scripts train the same convolutional neural network to recognise the handwritten digits in MNIST datasets in 60 iterations.
-On my laptop, ``mnist_cnn.ml`` takes about 30s to finish and consumes approximate 4GB memory, whilst ``lazy_mnist.ml`` only takes 5s and consumes about 0.75GB to finish the same job. ``lazy_mnist.ml`` achieves the state-of-the-art performance which you can obtain from TensorFlow (with its recent XLA optimisation), actually Owl runs even faster on 3 out of 4 machines we have tested.
+Both Zoo scripts train the same convolutional neural network to recognise the handwritten digits using MNIST datasets in 60 iterations.
+On my laptop, ``mnist_cnn.ml`` takes 30s to finish and consumes approximate 4GB memory, whilst ``lazy_mnist.ml`` only takes 5s and consumes about 0.75GB. ``lazy_mnist.ml`` achieves the state-of-the-art performance which you can obtain by using TensorFlow (with its recent XLA optimisation), actually Owl runs even faster on 3 out of 4 machines we have tested.

 OK, if these numbers arouse your interest in knowing how the magic happens, let me unveil the underlying mechanism of Owl's computation graph in the following sections.